-By default, Android scans for WiFi network at an interval of 15 seconds.
+By default, Android scans for WiFi networks at an interval of 15 seconds.
 In order to save battery, you can increase this interval with the following code.
-The value is in seconds, so if you want to change the interval to say 10 minutes, put 600, instead of 120.
+The value is in seconds, so if you want to change the interval to (let’s say) 10 minutes, write 600, instead of 120.

 4. Improve Gaming Experience

 If you use your phone for extensive gaming, try adding the following code at the end.
-This will enable tile rendering, utilize processing power and improve 3d performance.
+This will enable tile rendering, fully utilize processing power, and improve 3D performance.

 persist.sys.NV_FPSLIMIT=60 persist.sys.NV_POWERMODE=1 persist.sys.NV_PROFVER=15 persist.sys.NV_STEREOCTRL=0 persist.sys.NV_STEREOSEPCHG=0 persist.sys.NV_STEREOSEP=20 persist.sys.purgeable_assets=1 debug.enabletr=true debug.qctwa.preservebuf=1 dev.pm.dyn_samplingrate=1 video.accelerate.hw=1 ro.vold.umsdirtyratio=20 debug.overlayui.enable=1 debug.egl.hw=1 ro.fb.mode=1 hw3d.force=1 persist.sys.ui.hw=1 ro.sf.compbypass.enable=0 debug.sf.hw=1 debug.composition.type=c2d persist.sys.composition.type=c2d debug.performance.tuning=1 ro.media.dec.jpeg.memcap=8000000 ro.media.enc.hprof.vid.bps=8000000 ro.media.dec.aud.wma.enabled=1 ro.media.dec.vid.wmv.enabled=1 ro.media.cam.preview.fps=0 ro.media.codec_priority_for_thumb=so